-3. The providence of God shall never fail to accomplishing its end.
-There is nothing wanting that might give us the fullest affurance hereof.
-For,

-1. The providence of God hath power with it.
-Almighty that hath promifed: he that ruleth in the earth dwelleth in the heaven, and doth whatfoever he will.
-God is in heaven, and doth whatfoever he will.
-I will work. and who shall let it?'
+- 3. The providence of God shall never fail of accomplishing its end.
+There is nothing wanting that might give us the fullest assurance hereof.
+For, - (1.)
+The providence of God hath power with it.
+He is the Almighty that hath promised; he that ruleth in the earth dwelleth in the heaven, and doth whatsoever he will.
+Our God is in heaven, and doth whatsoever he will.
+"I will work, and who shall let it?"
 Isa. xliii.
-'Who can stay his hand, or say to him, what doest thou?' were it not for our unbelief, our case would be still the same, in greatest difficulties, as when the coasts are most clear.
-We might say of difficulties as the Psalmist of darknefs, 'there is no darknefs with thee, to thee the day and night are both alike.'
-Difficulties are no difficulties with thee, nor is there difference betwixt hard and easy.
-He can save with many, or with few; and with none as well as with fome.
-We once read he had too many, but never that he had too few, to bring about his work.
-Oh how do we difparage the power of God, when our difficulties make us doubt?
-Is he God, and not man?
+13. "Who can stay his hand, or say to him, what doest thou?"
+Were it not for our unbelief, our case would be still the same, in greatest difficulties, as when the coasts are most clear.
+We might say of difficulties, as the Psalmist of darkness; 'there is no darkness with thee, to thee the day and night are both alike.'
+Difficulties are no difficulties with thee, nor is there difference betwixt hard and easy He can save with many or with few; and with none as well as with some.
+We once read he had too many, but never that he had too few, to bring about his work. how do we disparage the power of God, when our difficulties make us doubt? he God, and not man?
 Is he spirit and not flesh?
-Wherefore then dost thou doubt? whatever God hath faid he can do: helieve he is a God, and thou wilt never fay, how can thefe things be?

-2. The providence of God hath wildom with it; he is the only wife, he is the all-wife God; 'He knoweth how to deliver the godly out of temptations,' 2 Pet. ii.
-9. He knoweth what is good for his faints, and when it will be in feafon; he underflandeth what is proper and pertinent to every cafe.
-What is proper to every purpofe, to every people, to every person, and for every feafon; he knows when it is a feafon to abate, and when to exalt; when to afflict, and when to deliver; when to put on the yoke, and when to take off the yoke; when to pull down, and when build up; every thing is beautiful in its fea-If mercies come out of featon, mercies would be no mercies; and if troubles come in their feafon, troubles should be no troubles; he knows the best method, and means to his end; the fittest means; he sees sometimes, the unfittest to be the fittest; the most unlikely unpromising means, do often best ferve God's end.

-Christians, if you would receive every dispensation, as coming from the hands of the wife God; you would never quarrel with your lot, nor say of any thing that besals, I might be happy, but this stands in my way.
-If you would give God leave to be wifer than you, you would say wherever you are, it is good for me to be here, this is my way to my rest.
+Wherefore then dost thou doubt?
+Whatever God hath said he can do: believe he is a God, and thon wilt never say, how can these things be? - (2) The providence of God hath wisdom with it.
+He is the only wise, he is the allwise God.
+"The Lord knoweth how to deliver the godly out of temptations," 2 Pet. | to you; if the glittering glories, the glorying He knoweth what is good for his saints, and when it will be in season; he understandeth what is proper and pertinent to every case; what is proper to every purpose, to every people, to every person, and for every season; he knows when it is a season to abate, and when to exalt,-when to afflict, and when to deliver,-when to put on the yoke, and when to take off the yoke,-when to pull down, and when to build up; every thing is beautiful in its season.
+If mercies come out of season, mercies would be no mercies; and if troubles come in their season, troubles should be no troubles; he knows the best method and means to his end; the fittest means; he sees sometimes, the unfittest to be the fittest; the most unlikely unpromising means, do often best serve God's end.
+Christians, if you would receive every dispensation, as coming from the hands of the wise God; you would never quarrel with your lot, nor say of any thing that befalls, I might be happy, but this stands in my way.
+If you would give God leave to be wiser than you, you would say wherever you are, it is good for me to be here, this is my way to my rest.